Myanmar Police Force: Anti-Narcotic Task Forces

 26 special anti-narcotic task forces have been established under the direction of the Central Committee for Drug Abuse Control.

-Weapons and equipment
+Equipment

+Small arms

-Myanmar Police Force uses wide range of weapons and ammunitions, ranging from Second World War vintage to modern sophisticated weapons.
-Most of the weapons are either seized from ethnic wars and narco-insurgents or locally produced copies of the G3 and other weapons phased out of their army.
+Myanmar Police Force uses a wide range of weapons and ammunitions, ranging from Second World War vintage weapons to modern sophisticated ones.

+Most of the weapons are either seized from ethnic militias and criminals or are locally-produced copies of the G3 and other weapons phased out by the army.